The Best Places To Visit In Colorado

 *Submitted by Jurga Rubinovaite, Full Suitcase

-Maroon Bells just near Aspen in Colorado is one of the most beautiful mountain destinations in the United States.
-It’s also a photographers’ favorite, with a stunning mountain backdrop and reflections on the lake turning the landscape into a real-life painting.
+Maroon Bells just near Aspen in Colorado, is one of the most beautiful mountain destinations in the United States and undeniably a breathtaking choice for places to visit in Colorado.
+It’s also a photographer’s favorite, with a stunning mountain backdrop and reflections on the lake, turning the landscape into a real-life painting.

 Crater Lake requires a bit more effort.
-It’s a moderate hike of about 1.9 miles one way and you should count about 2 hours to hike there and back.
+It’s a moderate hike of about 1.9 miles one way, and you should count about 2 hours to hike there and back.
+But if you do this hike, you won’t be disappointed.
+Crater Lake is one of the best places to visit in Colorado because of its endless beauty and mesmerizing landscapes.

-PRACTICAL INFORMATION: Maroon Bells and Crater Lake are located in the Elk Mountains, at over 200 miles and 4 hours driving from Denver, and as such not really suitable for a day trip.
+Maroon Bells and Crater Lake are located in the Elk Mountains, at over 200 miles and 4 hours driving from Denver, and as such, not really suitable for a day trip.
 For more information and tips, please check this complete guide to visiting Maroon Bells.

 Black Canyon of the Gunnison National Park